 Behind the scenes, I've been waiting a very long time - since roughly 2009 - for the opportunity to benefit from a defensive strategy that could transition into "offense" during market drops- i.e. replacing some of our conservative positions for cheaper shares of some of the world's best companies, including many that had been trading at absurd valuations for years, thanks in part to the Fed's easy-money, risk-on monetary strategy.
 Stimulated by a lot of "funny business" (free money, low rates, quantitative easing... all manufactured by the Fed and leading to the massive stock buy-backs that have inflated the market during the past decade), these policy maneuvers all would have been considered inconceivable to previous generations of investors.

 As a result, 2021 stock performance left us with arguably the highest premium valuations in modern market history.
 I felt confident that we were moving toward that elusive and lucrative market correction.
-So our investment group engaged in some defensive maneuvers late last year, but even those have thus far been relatively ineffective against the combined headwinds of inflation, interest rates, oil/war and the supply chain (what I call "the four horsemen of 2022.")
+So our investment group engaged in some defensive maneuvers late that year, but even those were relatively ineffective against the combined headwinds of inflation, interest rates, oil/war and the supply chain disruptions (what I call "the four horsemen of 2022.")

-While I continue to harbor a strong conviction that a window of opportunity may be fast approaching (or may have even started), I also recognize that the prices we're seeing today are already deeply depressed and may be trading at once-in-a-decade levels.
+While I continue to harbor a strong conviction that a window of opportunity may be fast approaching (or may have even started), I also recognize that the prices we're seeing today are already depressed from their highs and may be trading at once-in-a-decade levels.
 But even I failed to anticipate the full extent of our current (and in my opinion, ridiculous) sell-off in in financial assets.
-As such, I am uncertain whether we've seen the lowest prices of 2022 yet, and frequently doubt that we have.
+As such, I am uncertain whether we've seen the lowest prices of this correction yet, and frequently doubt that we have.
 I suspect some of my readers feel the same.

 Once enough investors begin to 'capitulate' in unison, some experts believe we'll then have a strong argument that a new market bottom is being established and the next bull rally may already be in motion.
 If you are unfamiliar, capitulation is a term that roughly equates to an environment where nobody wants to own, buy or even talk about any stock at any price.
 I know this environment very well.